memgraph/docs/docs/how-to-guides/indexes.md

 DROP INDEX ON :Person(age);
 ```

-This queries instructs all active transactions to abort as soon as possible.
-Once
-all transaction have finished, it will delete the index.
+These queries instruct all active transactions to abort as soon as possible.
+Once all transactions have finished, the index will be deleted.